 2. At what age did you become an adult?
 What happened, and how did you know?

 I really can’t remember when I “became an adult.”
 I feel like it just happened.
 I began making adult minor adult decisions at a very young age.
 Those decision progressively increased and had more and more impact on my life long term.

 Nature vs. nurture.
-In 2007 I had my 2nd child, a boy.
+In 2007 I had my 2nd child- a boy.
 Prior to 2007 I was adamant that the difference between boys and girls was 100% nurture.
 In walks my son.
 Exposure to him and other little boys via him changed my mind significantly.
 Now, I still believe that boys and girls are socialized differently but I am no longer a 100 percenter.
 I feel as if about 70-80% is nurture, the rest is nature but that 20-30% stands for a great deal of difference between the genders.

 I wasn’t ready for what she said.
 Just because it is the truth does not mean everyone needs to know it or wants the truth.
 She didn’t have to say that.

 That I prefer extroversion (am an extrovert).
-I am an only child (I actually have two brothers and one sister, but I am my mother’s only child and was raised apart from my half siblings) and never wanted a sibling.
-I enjoy my time alone.
-I do love people but I really enjoy alone time.
+I am an only child (I actually have two brothers and one sister, but I am my mother’s only child and was raised apart from my half siblings) and never wanted siblings.
+I love people and I really enjoy alone time.

 They are one in the same: there is both cause for alarm and celebration concerning the unrest in the US around race.
 If we don’t get this right it could tear our country apart but if we do we will be a shining light.
 I am alarmed because the opportunity to get this wrong is ever present and celebrating because there is an equal opportunity to get it right.